YusufHussain242/Portfolio/README.md

 <br>

-# Networked Messaging Application
+# TCP Based Webserver

 **Tags**: *C#, Sockets, Networking, Systems-Level*

 [(Visit the Repo Here)](https://github.com/YusufHussain242/OnlineMessenger)

-Server listens for incoming connections on main thread.
-When a client connects, a new thread is made and the new socket connection is stored in a vector.

-Can send more than just strings by using serializable objects allowing me to send any predefined bundle of data types (similar to JSON).
+Multi-threaded webserver can handle multiple clients simultaneously, managing multiple sessions where clients and communicate with other clients in the session.

+The Webserver is capable of recieving multiple different kinds of data such as strings and ints, as well larger C# objects containing multiple fields and broadcasting them to clients within a session.

+The C# objects are serialized data optimally to minimise payload size, making the server as efficient as possible.
+This is significantly faster than using JSON for example.

-Original intention for application was to eventually be used to transmit data between players for one of my Unity games.
+Original intention was to be used for real-time data transmission between players in one of the Unity games above.
 However, in the end I opted to use one of the public API’s instead as they were more feature rich.

+I should make clear that this is not a HTTP webserver, those are more focused on versatility and are to be used for web development.
+My webserver is focused maximising performance for potential application in real time data transmission.

 ![MessagingAppExample](https://github.com/YusufHussain242/Portfolio/assets/71587676/855f2974-9a83-4f97-a36a-46edde2083ba)